tamestoxen/Water-Flow/README.md

 to the VM Arguments

--Xmx2G is a maximum heap size of 2 Gigabytes
+-Xmx2G is a maximum heap size of 2 Gigabytes.
 If that still doesn't work, you can try amping up the maximum heap size even more.
 Make sure you include units, though.
 If you don't put M or G, it will assume you are referring to bytes.